A generalization of Kadell's orthogonality ex-conjecture: Introduction

 Here $v=(v_1,v_2,\dots,v_n)\in\mathbb{Z}^{n}$, $x^v$ denotes the monomial $x_1^{v_1}\cdots x_n^{v_n}$, and $\lambda$ is a partition such that $|\lambda|=|v|$.
 (Note that if $|\lambda| \neq |v|$ then $D_{v,\lambda}(a;n)=0$ by the homogeneity).

 For the constant term~\eqref{GDyson}, Kadell~\cite[Conjecture 4]{kadell} conjectured that

-where $\qbinom{n}{k}=(q^{n-k+1})_k/(q)_k$ is a $q$-binomial coefficient.
+where $\qbinom{n}{k}=(q^{n-k+1})_k/(q)_k$ is a $q$-binomial coefficient for nonnegative integers $n$ and $k$.
 In fact, Kadell only considered $v=(r,0^{n-1})$ in his original conjecture.
-This conjecture was proved and extended to the above form by K\'{a}rolyi, Lascoux and Warnaar in \cite[Theorem 1.3]{KLW} using the multivariable Lagrange interpolation and the key polynomials.
-They further obtained a closed-form expression for $D_{v,v^{+}}(a;n)$ in the case when $v$ is a weak composition such that $v_i\neq v_j$ for all $i\neq j$.
+His conjecture was proved and extended to the above form by K\'{a}rolyi, Lascoux and Warnaar in \cite[Theorem 1.3]{KLW} using the multivariable Lagrange interpolation and the key polynomials.
+They further obtained a closed-form expression for $D_{v,v^{+}}(a;n)$ when $v$ is a weak composition such that $v_i\neq v_j$ for all $i\neq j$.
 Subsequently, Cai~\cite{cai} gave an inductive proof of Kadell's conjecture.
 Finally, Zhou~\cite{Zhou-JCTA} obtained a recursion for $D_{v,v^+}(a;n)$ for arbitrary nonzero weak compositions $v$.

 The main objective of this paper is to generalize Kadell's orthogonality problem by categorizing the variables into two parts.
-The way we categorize the variables into several parts is studied from the $q$-Baker--Forrester conjecture \cite{Baker-Forrester2}.
+The way we categorize the variables into several parts is inspired by the $q$-Baker--Forrester conjecture \cite{Baker-Forrester2}.
 In 1998, based on the ground-state wave function of multi-component Calogero--Sutherland quantum many--body system, Baker and Forester conjectured a multi-component generalization of the $q$-Morris identity~\cite[Conjecture 2.2]{Baker-Forrester2}.
 It in turn gave a generalization of the $q$-Selberg integral.
-Inspired by the Baker--Forrester conjecture, Jiang et al. \cite{JWZZ} considered a multi-component generalization of the $q$-Dyson constant term.
+By the idea to categorize the variables in the Baker--Forrester conjecture, Jiang et al. \cite{JWZZ} considered a multi-component generalization of the $q$-Dyson constant term.
 Their two-part case can be equivalently written as

 where $a:=(a_1,a_2,\dots,a_n)$ is a sequence of positive integers and $n_0\leq n$ is a nonnegative integer.
 Let $X^{(a;n_0)}$ be the alphabet

 For $v\in\mathbb{Z}^n$ and a partition $\lambda$ such that $|v|=|\lambda|$, define